 This article is dedicated to our beloved mapping personnel, who, against all odds, carry out their task in the mountains industriously, where the temperature reaches an unbearable thirty-eight degree.

-At 2:00 am of July 8th, when people were soundly asleep, the tech staff of Hui Xinghai arrived at the destination, Taiyuan, Shanxi after a seven-hour long driving distance.
+At 2:00 am of July 8th, when people were soundly asleep, the tech staff of Foxtech arrived at the destination, Taiyuan, Shanxi Province, China after a seven-hour long driving distance.
 All of the early arrival was for our client, whose aerial mapping project of mapping the natural gas pipeline in local mountainous area had been in due date, which made it urgent.
-After a four-hour short rest in a hotel, our tech marched on to start mapping with a tricopter VTOL FH18V, a mapping camera MAP02 and a PPK.
+After a four-hour short rest in a hotel, Foxtech tech marched on to start mapping with a Nimbus VTOL and a mapping camera MAP02.

 The region is located in the east of Taiyuan, where it is 1,200 m above sea level, with natural gas pipelines laid underground.
 What we did was to obtain the geographic information within the area of 21 km * 0.3 km aboveground and providing our clients with a demo, which also serves as data support for those who inspect and maintain functions of pipelines.

 Pic: Working Area 21 km * 0.3 km